lsst-dm/dmtn-002/index.rst

     lsst.pipe.tasks.transformMeasurement.CoaddSrcTransformTask
     lsst.pipe.tasks.transformMeasurement.TransformTask
     lsst.pipe.tasks.warpAndPsfMatch.WarpAndPsfMatchTask
-    lsst.pipe.base.examples.ExampleStats.ExampleMeanTask
+    lsst.pipe.supertask.examples.ExampleStats.ExampleMeanTask
-    lsst.pipe.base.examples.ExampleStats.ExampleStdTask
+    lsst.pipe.supertask.examples.ExampleStats.ExampleStdTask
-    lsst.pipe.base.examples.NewExampleCmdLineTask.NewExampleCmdLineTask
+    lsst.pipe.supertask.examples.NewExampleCmdLineTask.NewExampleCmdLineTask
-    lsst.pipe.base.examples.test1task.Test1Task
+    lsst.pipe.supertask.examples.test1task.Test1Task
-    lsst.pipe.base.examples.test2task.Test2Task
+    lsst.pipe.supertask.examples.test2task.Test2Task

-All these tasks in `lsst.pipe.base.examples` can be called as shown before,  for example the task **ExampleMeanTask** only computes the Mean of an image (for the sake of the example), the code  (shortened) is shown below:
+All these tasks in `lsst.pipe.supertask.examples` can be called as shown before,  for example the task **ExampleMeanTask** only computes the Mean of an image (for the sake of the example), the code  (shortened) is shown below:

 .. code-block:: py